 - Providing reasonable accommodations to employees and applicants with disabilities,

 - Providing auxiliary aids and services necessary for effective communication and program access, and

-- Providing reasonable modifications of policies, practices and procedures.
+- Providing reasonable modifications of policies, practices, and procedures.

-Section 504 and the ADA require that schools should always place students with disabilities with their nondisabled peers in the general education setting and in extracurricular activities.
+Section 504 and the ADA require that schools always place students with disabilities with their nondisabled peers in the general education setting and extracurricular activities.
 It would be inappropriate, for example, to send a student with a disability on a field trip on an accessible bus by themselves – all students should ride together.

 The ADA has strengthened the quality of life, level of independence, and educational goals for many people with disabilities.